 Honestly?
 I have a love-hate relationship with them.
-I love when bloggers are honest and helpful and are not trying to sell people.
-I don’t like many of them because I don’t think they are all they are cracked up to be.
+I love it when bloggers are honest and helpful and are not trying to sell people.
+I don’t like most of them because I don’t think they are all they claim to be.

 For starters, I often feel that the titles are very misleading.
 They may say they made $20,000 blogging this month.
 But, once you start reading, you see they spend $15,000 in expenses (including advertising).
 That means their real income only $5,000.

 Because saying I made $20,000 blogging this month sounds a whole lot more interesting than to say you made $5,000 net profit.
 It gets people clicking and wanting to read.

 Another reason I am not a fan is that I think they set new bloggers up with false hope.
 If someone is making $50,000 a month, that is great.
 Heck – I’d love to make that too!